My Immortal (A UsUk Revolutionary War fic)

 And I held your hand through all of these years, but you still have…All of me…

 It made his room just a bit brighter.
 His tears could finally shine like the diamonds in the soft light, one last drop trickling down his left cheek.
 Arthur was relieved he'd seen the light.
 And for once, it didn't remind him of America.
 It reminded him of a laugh.

 He gazed at the tiny beam of sun behind the clouds.

 As he pulled the trigger, he uttered his last few words.

 "Forgive me, Alfred."
 And he smiled.

 But it wasn't nearly as appalling as the childish laugh that floated down the halls and out the door.

 Oh, my God!
 Why did I write this?!
 I feel like smashing my head against a wall repeatedly.
 I might do another chapter for the outcome of that but please favorite and review, I love reading reviews.
 Well… I apologize if I gave you unexpected feels. :'(

 Disclaimer: I do not own the song lyrics, they do not belong to me.
 The song is "My Immortal" by Evanescence.
 I OWN NOTHING!

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, cpv14Write a Review